Half-Life 2 in VR

 Gordon Freeman never speaks.
 But in VR, you can nod.
 You can wave.
 You can give a thumbs-up to Dr. Kleiner when he’s excited to see you, or shake your head at NPCs who are talking nonsense.
 These aren’t mechanics listed on the back of the box, but they change the tone of the entire game.
 Characters look at you at eye level.
 The simple head animations and hint-of-life in the character models—primitive by modern standards—somehow cross the uncanny valley when you’re standing in the same virtual space as them.

-The mod covers the full trilogy now: Half-Life 2, Episode One, and Episode Two.
+The mod covers the full trilogy: Half-Life 2, Episode One, and Episode Two.
 All free.
 All requiring only base game ownership.
-The Steam distribution model means updates arrive automatically, and the team maintains a public roadmap for remaining features like full hand animations [Documentation].
+The Steam distribution model means updates arrive automatically, and the team maintains a public roadmap for remaining features like full hand animations.
+The project is mature, actively maintained, and has the user volume to surface genuine problems quickly.

 This is the part where we note what hasn’t been personally tested.
 We haven’t run the airboat sequence to verify the comfort options.
 We haven’t checked performance on minimum-spec hardware.
 We haven’t confirmed the controller binding issues some users report with non-Index headsets.
-What we can verify from documentation is that the project is mature, actively maintained, and has the user volume to surface genuine problems quickly.
+But the documentation and community consensus are clear enough to be confident in the assessment.

-There’s a temptation with flat-to-VR mods to grade on a curve.
+There’s a temptation with flat-to-VR conversions to grade on a curve.
 To say “for a mod, it’s impressive” as if that qualifier excuses rough edges.
 The Half-Life 2 VR mod doesn’t need that charity.
 It stands on its own as a complete, playable, genuinely transformative way to experience one of the most influential games ever made.

 Is it perfect?
 No. The vehicle sections are demanding, the textures show their age, and some animations remain placeholder.
 But the core experience—being physically present in City 17, manipulating its physics with your own hands, nodding at characters who look back at you—is something that didn’t exist two decades ago and couldn’t have been predicted.